-Interpreter Services Division provides interpreting services for persons with limited English proficiency having business with the Superior Court in Criminal, Juvenile, Family Law (domestic violence) and Elder Abuse calendared hearings.
+Interpreter Services Division provides interpreting services for persons with limited English proficiency having business with the Superior Court in Criminal, Juvenile, Mental Health with appinted counsel and Department of Child Support cases calendared hearings.

 Court Interpreters are experts in language and are assigned only to render linguistically equivalent interpretation from one language into another.
 They are not parties to a case, have no interest in any case, and remain completely neutral in all matters.
 They work for the court and do not represent any party.
 A court interpreter's sole responsibility is to bridge the communication barrier necessitating his or her presence.